Skip to main content

 A brief description of the scenario for documentation and organizational purposes.
 This helps categorize and manage different types of conversation tests.
 Example: “Flight booking scenario for business travelers”

-Using Scenarios with the Conversation Simulator
+Using Behavior Tests with the Conversation Simulator

 2. Generate realistic user responses based on the goal and conversation history